Mob in Pakistan's Punjab province lynches Sri Lankan citizen over ‘blasphemy’ | Law-Order

 Mob in Pakistan's Punjab province lynches Sri Lankan citizen over ‘blasphemy’

-A mob in Pakistan on Friday lynched a Sri Lankan national before burning his body over alleged blasphemy in the countrys Punjab province.Priyantha Kumara, who was in his 40s, was working as the general manager of a factory in Sialkot district, some 100 kms from here, a Punjab police official told PTI.Mr Kumara allegedly tore a poster of the hardline Tehreek-e-Labbaik Pakistan TLP in which Quranic verses were inscribed and threw it in the dustbin.
+Angry supporters of a hardline Islamist party attacked a factory in Pakistans Punjab province on Friday, lynching a Sri Lankan national and burning his body over allegations of blasphemy, police said.Priyantha Kumara, who was in his 40s, was working as the general manager of a factory in Sialkot district, some 100 kms from here, a Punjab police official told PTI.Mr Kumara allegedly tore a poster of the hardline Tehreek-e-Labbaik Pakistan TLP in which Quranic verses were inscribed and threw it in the dustbin.

 - Country: